cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 - Write a function called 'to_character'
 - It accepts two arguments, `old_var` and `new_var`
-- The function should contain an expression where you turn a variable into character and save it a new name
+- The function should contain an expression where you turn a variable into character and then save that a new name.
-- In short, similar to the code from above
+- In short, similar to the code from above.

 An introduction to functions
 ========================================================